Firefighters watching for hotspots from California's deadly wildfires

 Cause: Under investigation

-Officials have been busy pre-deploying resources across the region with the hopes that any new wildfires that do break out could be brought under control quickly before spreading rapidly.
+Officials had also pre-deployed resources across the region with the hopes that any new wildfires that did ignite could be brought under control quickly before spreading rapidly.

 Officials have also been pleading with residents to pay attention to conditions and listen to any and all evacuation warnings if they are issued.